 This small bar is a favorite of gay locals, who come to relax over drinks, karaoke, drag queen acts, and other events.

-Traditional Hungarian an international cuisine is served to a largely LGBT crowd, which stays for nights of live music, karaoke and drag queen shows.
+A largely LGBT crowd gathers here for nights of live music, karaoke and drag queen shows.

 Why Not Café